Series 1: Letters received & papers filed with them (1822 - 1827)

 Norkfolk Island Penal Settlement

-Includes papers relating to the escape of 9 convicts from Norfolk Island and their recapture in Moreton Bay.
+Papers concerning the escape of nine convicts from Norfolk Island and their recapture in Moreton Bay.

 Interactions with First Nations People